The BPYO is going to Mexico!

 June 2025

 Named “Best Classical Music Ensemble” by Boston Magazine in 2019, the Boston Philharmonic Youth Orchestra’s (BPYO) motto is “Shaping Future Leaders through Music.”
 Now in its twelfth season, the orchestra has garnered critical acclaim for its superb performances of orchestral masterworks and is widely regarded as one of the best youth orchestra ensembles in the world.
 The 120 members of the BPYO range in age from 12 to 21 and are chosen through a highly-selective audition process.
+This age range creates a dynamic environment for artistic and personal growth, where younger members learn alongside seasoned collegiate musicians

-BECOME A TOUR SPONSOR!
+BECOME A SPONSOR!

 The BPYO is seeking sponsorships for a 2025 Concert Tour of Mexico.
 This incredible tour will feature formal concert presentations and social impact oriented cultural and musical exchanges with local young people and youth orchestras throughout the country.